Proudly making an impact

 About Power Community Limited

-As the not-for-profit charity arm of the Port Adelaide Football Club, Power Community Limited offers education programs that use the power of elite Australian Rules Football to promote meaningful social change.
+As the not-for-profit arm of the Port Adelaide Football Club, Power Community Limited transforms lives by harnessing the power of sport to build skills, resilience, and connections that empower communities in need to thrive.

 Learn More